Should you sell your home through online auction?

 Guide price and reserve price

-Ask your online auctioneer to discuss the guide price and reserve price.
+Ask your online auctioneer to discuss the guide price and reserve price with you.
 The guide price is only an indication of the lowest amount you will be expecting to be bided.
 It is different from reserve price.
-If you get an offer which matches your reserve price, then once the virtual hammer falls, your property will be sold.
+If you get an offer that matches your reserve price, your property will be sold once the virtual hammer falls.

 Cost of online auction

-You should discuss the fees the auctioneer will be charging you.
+You should discuss with the auctioneer regarding the fees you will be charged.
 You may have to pay for things such as an entry fee and buyer’s pack fee.
 Usually, in online auctions, the buyers are mostly burdened to meet the cost.

 Listing of property

 Once you’ve put your home for online auction, you home will remain on a list for a specific period, usually 30 days but can also be less.
-After this period, if an offer is made which reaches your reserve price, then your home will go to the highest bidder.
+After this period, if an offer has been made, which reaches your reserve price, your home will go to the highest bidder.

 What are the advantages of selling a property through online auction?

-- In regular auctions, it is the seller who has to bear the majority of the cost associated with auctions.
+In regular auctions, the seller has to bear the majority of the cost associated with auctions.
 However, with online auctions, it is the buyer which bears the majority of the cost.